Accurate0/lift_simulator/README.md

 ## Testing

-Various test files are included in the `test/inputs` directory, with outputs available in the `examples` directory.
+Various test files are included in the `test/inputs` directory, with some sample outputs available in the `examples` directory.